Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/api/fabric_methods.rst

 =======

 Call this if you want all processes to wait and synchronize.
 Once all processes have entered this call, execution continues.
-Useful for example when you want to download data on one process and make all others wait until the data is written to disk.
+Useful for example, when you want to download data on one process and make all others wait until the data is written to disk.

 .. code-block:: python